 There are no toll fees for cars but petrol prices are high.
-Car-pooling is a popular option in Germany and there are many websites allowing people traveling to the same destination to make contact with each other.
+Car-pooling is a popular option in Germany.
+There are many websites allowing people traveling to the same destination to make contact with each other.

 Currency Conversion If Moving To Dortmund

 The official currency in Germany is the euro (€).
-One euro (EUR) is divided into 100 cents.
 Most credit or debit cards are accepted and there are plenty of ATMs.
 Many international banks have branches in Dortmund.

 The major banks are Bayerische Vereinsbank, Westdeutsche Landesbank, PostBank and Deutsche Bank.